 In most Medigap policies, when you sign the Medigap insurance contract you agree to have the Medigap insurance company get your Medicare Part B claim information directly from Medicare, and then they pay the doctor directly whatever amount is owed under your policy.
-Some Medigap insurance companies also provide this service for Medicare Part A (Hospital Insurance) claims.
+Some Medigap insurance companies also provide this service for Medicare Part A claims.

 If your Medigap insurance company doesn't provide this service, ask your doctors if they participate in Medicare.
-This means that they "accept assignment" for all Medicare patients.
+Participating providers have signed an arrangement to accept assignment for all Medicare-covered services.
 If your doctor participates, the Medigap insurance company is required to pay the doctor directly if you request.
+If your doctor doesn't participate but still accepts Medicare, you may be asked to pay the coinsurance amount at the time of service.
+In these cases, your Medigap insurance company will pay you directly according to policy limits.